enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager-xepa-vm-add-iso](/images/virt-manager-xepa-vm-add-iso.png)

 A new window will appear to locate the ISO file.
 Go to the Downloads folder or anywhere else that your ISO file might be located in and select it as the ISO media by double clicking the ISO file or click the `Open` button.
 Then click `Apply` to save the ISO media to the SATA CDROM.
+A prompt may appear saying that `The emulator may not have search permissions for the path to the ISO file` and asking you to correct it now, click the `Yes` button.

 ![find-downloads-folder](/images/find-downloads-folder.png)